Internal Affairs (film): Cast

-In addition, Annabella Sciorra portrays Peck's wife, Heather.
+Additional cast members include Annabella Sciorra as Peck's wife Heather, Victoria Dillard as Kee, Pamella D'Pella as Cheryl, Allan Havey as Judson, Julio Oscar Mechoso as Gregory, Marco Rodríguez as Demetrio, Ron Vawter as Jaegar, Valerie Wildman as May, and Elijah Wood as Sean.
+Director Mike Figgis and producer Frank Mancuso Jr. both make cameo appearances in the film.

+Production

+The film was co-produced by Out of the Town Films, an independent production company set up by Canadian producers René Malo and Pierre David.
+Filming began in Los Angeles on April 3, 1989.

 Reception

-Internal Affairs was well received by critics; review aggregator Rotten Tomatoes gives it an 79% "Fresh" rating based on 33 reviews.
+Internal Affairs was well received by critics; review aggregator Rotten Tomatoes gives it a 79% "Fresh" rating based on 33 reviews.
 Janet Maslin of The New York Times said, "Internal Affairs is, for the dim movie season that is traditionally January, an unusually bright light."

+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 The film is included in The New York Times Guide to the Best 1,000 Movies Ever Made, based on reviews written in The New York Times from 1929 to 1998.

 Box office

 The movie was a moderate success but performed better on home video.
 It grossed $27.7 million in the United States and Canada and $20 million internationally for a worldwide gross of $47.7 million.